MSchmoecker/No-Chest-Block/README.md

 ## Changelog
+0.4.3
+- Fixed distant containers could cause errors when other mods tried to access them.
+These containers have no player assigned (owner) responsible for managing their inventory and will be ignored by MUC

 0.4.2
 - Fixed an item duplication bug when a player moves a weapon/tool/armor item repeatedly in a shared chest